AI-multimodal/Lightshow/paper.md

 # Acknowledgements

 This material is based upon work partially supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, under Award Numbers FWP PS-030.
 The research used the theory and computation resources of the Center for Functional Nanomaterials, which is a U.S. DOE Office of Science Facility, and the Scientific Data and Computing Center, a component of the Computational Science Initiative, at Brookhaven National Laboratory under Contract No. DE-SC0012704.
+This work received partial funding by the German Research Foundation (DFG) through the CRC 1404 (FONDA), Projektnummer 414984028, and the NFDI consortium FAIRmat – project 460197019.

 # References